-We have expanded our operations rapidly since our inception and our net revenues have increased to \$1,472.7 million in 2011 from \$606.6 million in 2007.
+We have expanded our operations rapidly since our inception and our net revenues have increased to \$1,834.9 million in 2012 from \$725.2 million in 2008.
 If our operations continue to grow at a rapid pace, we may experience difficulties in obtaining sufficient raw materials and manufacturing capacity to produce our products, as well as delays in production and shipments, as our products are subject to risks associated with overseas sourcing and manufacturing.
 We could be required to continue to expand our sales and marketing, product development and distribution functions, to upgrade our management information systems and other processes and technology, and to obtain more space to support our expanding workforce.
 This expansion could increase the strain on these and other resources, and we could experience serious operating difficulties, including difficulties in hiring, training and managing an increasing number of employees.
-In addition, as our business becomes more complex through the introduction of more new products, such as new footwear, and the expansion of our distribution channels, including additional specialty and factory house stores and expanded distribution in malls and department stores, and expanded international distribution, these operational strains and other difficulties could increase.
+In addition, as our business becomes more complex through the introduction of more new products and the expansion of our distribution channels, including additional specialty and factory house stores and expanded distribution in malls and department stores, and expanded international distribution, these operational strains and other difficulties could increase.
 These difficulties could result in the erosion of our brand image and a decrease in net revenues and net income.